chemille/pet-project-frontend/README.md

 React Router: A routing library for managing navigation within the application.

+React Bootstrap Icons: A pre-built icons library for easy integration into your React UI.

+React Hook Form: A library for building forms in React applications that simplifies valdiation.

 HTML: The standard markup language for creating web pages.

 CSS: The styling language used to design the visual presentation of the application.